RRZE-HPC/TheBandwidthBenchmark/README.md

 Solution Validates
 ```

-A perl wrapper script (bench.pl) is also provided to scan certain range of thread counts and determine the absolute highest sustained main memory bandwidth.
+A perl wrapper script (bench.pl) is also provided to scan ranges of thread counts and determine the absolute highest sustained main memory bandwidth.
 In order to use it `likwid-pin` has to be in your path.
 The script has three required and one optional command line arguments:
 ```
 $./bench.pl <executable> <thread count range>  <repititions> [<SMT setting>]
 ```